OWNER & RESIDENT A-Z

 Under this contract Bell will supply a rental modem (the Home Hub 3000 modem or better) to each Occupant at a cost of $0 to the Owner and Occupants for use of the Internet Package.
 The Internet Package will include: Bell Gigabit Fibe; Download speeds of up to 1 GBPS and upload speeds of up to 100 MBPS (speeds may be slower when using wi-fi or be limited by your own equipment) and McAfee-powered security services.
 The initial cost will be $39.99 per month (plus taxes) and this will be charged to all residential Units as part of the monthly maintenance fees.
 The cost will increase by $3 a month on March 1st 2019, 2020, 2021 and 2022.

-Because a resident of each Unit is the registered customer, if you move from 135 George Street South you need to return the modem to Bell.
-New owners or tenants should contact Bell - see below - to register as a customer and obtain a modem.
+Because a resident of each Unit is the registered customer, if you move from 135 George Street South you need contact Bell (see below) to cancel this service and must return the modem to Bell.
+New owners or tenants should contact Bell (see below) to register as a customer and obtain a modem.

 IMPORTANT: Though the Corporation pays the internet bill for the building, a resident of each Unit is the Bell customer and that person is responsible for the modem being rented - even though the monthly rental cost is $0.

-For repairs or assistance with any Bell service (or to add a new service) you should call Bell Canada at: 310-BELL.
+For repairs or assistance with any Bell service (or to add a new service) you should call the special Bell Canada team who serve bulk customers at: 1-888-988-0818.

 KEYS AND FOBS